Cynthiavlu/ResistomeDetection/Assembly-based/Readme.md

 This was run in a shell script.

-this is an example of our command for abricate. complete script can be found here [abricate script](https://github.com/Cynthiavlu/ResistomeDetection/blob/master/Assembly-based/scripts/runabricate.sh)
+This is an example of our command for abricate. complete script can be found here:
+[abricate script](https://github.com/Cynthiavlu/ResistomeDetection/blob/master/Assembly-based/scripts/runabricate.sh)

 ```